harness/developer-hub/docs/software-engineering-insights/early-access/profiles/sei-business-alignment-profile.md

 1. Go to your **SEI settings**.
 2. Select **Business Alignment** under **Profiles**.
-3. To create a profile, select **New Business Alignment Profile**.
+3. To create a profile, select **+New Business Alignment Profile**.
 To edit an existing profile, select the profile's name in the profiles list.

 For each category, you can define its own set of **Filters** and **Allocation goals**.